 "Dexter, meet Dexter.
 I'm gonna help the two of you get to know each other."

 "You're going to tell me all your deepest, darkest secrets."

-Dexter's temporary Love Interest during season 2 who eventually becomes one of the story arc's main antagonists.
+Dexter's temporary Love Interest in Season 2 who eventually joins Frank Lundy as one of the story arc's main antagonists.
 Lila become Dexter's sponsor when he enrols in NA meetings as his alibi.
 She learns of his "addiction" early on, finds a connection between herself and Dexter and later professes to be his soulmate.
 Dexter finally kills her after she murders Doakes "for him", believing that Dexter will run away with her, and tried to kill Astor and Cody when he goes back to Rita.